 - The name “Taichi Yagami” is written 八神太一, containing both the kanji for “eight” (八) and “one” (一) in it.

-- “Producer Sakurada” refers to producer Hiroyuki Sakurada, who is suspected to be the namesake of Hiroaki Ishida’s co-worker “Sakurada” in the original Digimon Adventure and Adventure 02.
+- “Producer Sakurada” refers to producer Hiroyuki Sakurada, the namesake of Hiroaki Ishida’s co-worker “Sakurada” in the original Digimon Adventure and Adventure 02, which he was involved with as an assistant producer at the time.
 He was also the lead producer for Xros Wars.

-- “Mitsuka-kun” = Masato Mitsuka, an episode director for Xros Wars and Appmon.
+- “Mitsuka-kun” = Masato Mitsuka, an episode director for Xros Wars.

 - “Sentai and Rider” = The Super Sentai and Kamen Rider tokusatsu series.